Day Two Sessions & Presenters

 Workplace violence in the healthcare profession is a critical problem that unfortunately has been significantly under reported.
 Understanding the scope of the problem is the first step in equipping healthcare professionals to take personal responsibility for their own safety and the safety of their patients.
 This session will provide insight into the nature of workplace violence, develop an understanding of situational awareness that can be implemented across a variety of settings, and introduce tangible methods to begin changing these trends.

 Shelly is a Nationally Certified Instructor who has won the respect of her peers and inspires her students.
 After facing a serious need for personal protection in her own life, Shelly embraced a course of training leading to certifications and mentoring under world class instructors.
 Her training allowed her to put empowerment into action.
-In her role at Stock and Barrel, Shelly has developed one of the top ladies’ programs in the country and teaches a variety of classes from situational awareness to close quarter combat.
+Shelly has developed one of the top ladies’ programs in the country and teaches a variety of classes from situational awareness to close quarter combat.
 Empowering others to take responsibility for their own personal safety is Shelly’s passion.

 Plenary IV: Care for the Domestic Assault/Strangulation Patient and the Role of Healthcare Professional